richtastic/ff/src/wiki/style.md

 ### constants
-use uppercase-underscore, and attach to some type of global-ish object for context
+use uppercase-underscore, and attach to some type of container-ish object for context

 **correct**
 ```javascript